 (a)Forfeiture of Unvested Award.
-The Cash Award Amount that has not yet vested pursuant to Section 2, shall be forfeited automatically without further action or notice if (i) the Grantee ceases to be employed by the Company or a Subsidiary prior to the Vesting Date, except as otherwise provided in Section 2(b) or 2(c), (ii) the Grantee breaches any of the restrictions of Section 8 hereof, the Restrictive Covenants Agreement or of any separately executed covenant not to compete with the Company, as applicable, or (iii) the Company fails to achieve the Performance Objectives during the applicable Performance Periods.
+The Cash Award Amount that have not yet vested pursuant to Section 2, shall be forfeited automatically without further action or notice if (i) the Grantee ceases to be employed by the Company or a Subsidiary prior to a Vesting Date, except as otherwise provided in Section 2(b) or 2(c), or (ii) the Grantee breaches any of the restrictions of Section 8 hereof, the Restrictive Covenants Agreement or of any separately executed covenant not to compete with the Company, as applicable.

 4.Payment of Vested Cash Award Amount.
-Except as otherwise provided in Section 12 of this Agreement, the Company shall pay the vested portion of the Cash Award Amount allocated to a Performance Period (without any interest on earnings) to the Grantee in a single lump sum payment in cash within thirty (30) days following the Vesting Date (or within thirty (30) days following such earlier date as the Grantee’s right to receive the Cash Award Amount becomes vested pursuant to this Agreement).
-Notwithstanding anything in this Agreement to the contrary, the Company, in its sole discretion, may settle all or any portion of the vested Cash Award Amount in Shares under the Plan, with the number of Shares deliverable hereunder determined by dividing the vested Cash Award Amount by the Fair Market Value per Share on the trading day immediately preceding the settlement date, and with any fractional Shares rounded to the nearest whole share.
+Except as otherwise provided in Section 12 of this Agreement, the Company shall pay the vested portion of the Cash Award Amount (if any) within thirty (30) days following the applicable Vesting Date (or within thirty (30) days following such earlier date as the Cash Award Amount become vested pursuant to this Agreement).
+Notwithstanding anything in this Agreement to the contrary, the Company may settle vested Cash Award Amount in Shares under the Plan, with the number of Shares deliverable hereunder determined by dividing the vested Cash Award Amount by the Fair Market Value per Share on the trading day immediately preceding the settlement date, and with any fractional Shares rounded to the nearest whole share.

 6.Dividend, Voting and Other Rights.
 The Grantee shall not possess any incidents of ownership (including, without limitation, dividend and voting rights) in any Shares unless and until such Shares have been delivered to the Grantee in accordance with Section 4 hereof.
 The obligations of the Company under this Agreement will be merely that of an unfunded and unsecured promise of the Company to deliver cash or Shares in the future, subject to the terms and conditions of this Agreement and the Plan, and the rights of the Grantee will be no greater than that of an unsecured general creditor.
 No assets of the Company will be held or set aside as security for the obligations of the Company under this Agreement.